 Our Nurturing Environment

 Psychiatric and medication evaluation is an on-going process spearheaded by a psychiatrist with many years experience dealing with children/adolescents.
 Trained therapists at Lakeland’s mental health treatment center in Missouri provide both individual and family therapy at least once every seven days.
 The program’s treatment team meets with each patient to discuss the patient’s progress at least once a week.
 An individual time of staff encouragement and self-expression by the patient is provided to each patient at least once a shift, or more as necessary.
-Daily groups provide a structured time for therapists to teach the patient to deal with issues such as anger management, family issues, self-image, abusive issues, addiction to drugs/alcohol/self-harm and development and use of coping skills.
+Daily groups provide a structured time for therapists to teach the patient to deal with issues such as anger management, family issues, self-image, abusive issues, self-harm and development and use of coping skills.
 Other group activities at Lakeland’s treatment center encourage self-expression through arts and crafts, recreation, and music.
 The patient’s artistic efforts are displayed on the unit to help instill a sense of pride and accomplishment.
 All program efforts are aimed towards successfully reintegrating the patient back into either their home or a public environment, and providing them with the skills to continue positive growth in the future.